hi-talent-in/Parsing/README.md

 # How to run project : (For Visual Studio Code)

-1. Clone the project folder.
+1. Clone the project folder from this "Code" branch.
 2. Open Project folder with Visual studio code.
 3. Run the main file name as "code.java".